Thanatisia/py-utilities/docs/man/threadexec/README.md

 3. Execute all the threads in the pool concurrently and wait for them to be completed
 4. Receive all standard outputs (if any)

+### System Flow
+- the application will look for commands passed via CLI positionals arguments.
+    - If no commands are passed via positional arguments, the application will look for the commands list titled 'commands.json'
+        + If commands.json is not found, it will then get the user's commands via user input

 ## Setup
 ### Dependencies